Newfooty Tribute Website.

-In the 1940s, the players were still card, but the design had improved.
-Once again, the players were in action pose, but there were now five different poses per team, which with mirror images for each player made ten different outfield players.
-However, the teams do not always come out like that (especially the later versions from the 1950s).
+The 1948 players were still card, but the design had improved.
+As mentioned above the players were still in action pose, but there were now five different poses per team, but mirror images were used to make ten different outfield players.
+However, the celluloid teams do not always come out like that (especially the later versions from the 1950s).
 The illustrations also finally had a back and a front.
 Celluloid figures were introduced in 1949-50 (the same year as Subbuteo).
 These used the same player images, but were printed onto a transparent celluloid, which really allowed the figure to stand out.
 If this had a down side, it is just that the detail from one side could often be seen through the image on the other side.
-This became more of a problem once the players were numbered after the 1953 update.
+This became more of a problem once the players were numbered sometime after 1953.

 1951-52 Rising to the competition.

 In his "Newfooty Story", Glyn Williams explains that in the years 1947-51 Will Keeling was working at the United Photographic Laboratory in Liverpool, with Newfooty still being a part-time venture.
 In the same way that Peter Adolph produced Subbuteo to cover the slack winter period in his Natural History business, so Will Keeling used the decrease in demand for photography processing during winter to his advantage.
 The company allowed him to use the staff and facilities of the company for "Newfooty" production with Newfooty Co picking up the wage bill.
 This enabled the company to grow, and in 1951 Mr Keeling was able to obtain his own premises and go full time.
 The new factory was the quaintly named "Old Post Office Building, Rice Lane, Liverpool 9".
 The premises also had the advantage of also having a shop front, where the game could be promoted and sold.